Calorie-App/Calorie-App/project_spec.md

 Required Feature

 - First User Interaction will be the main page in which there will be a brief description about CalorieCalc.
 There will be two questions in the first page.
 The first question is "What is your calorie intake goal for today?".
-The ojective is for the user to add as much food as he/she would like until his/her calorie intake goal is met for the day.
+The objective is for the user to add as much food as he/she would like until his/her calorie intake goal is met for the day.
 The second question is "What food would you like to consume?".
 The user will have a section, so he/she can type his/her answer as to what food he/she would like to eat.
 There will be a search button towards the bottom, so the user can click it to search the food typed.
+  - Implement functionality so user is not able to change the calorie goal.
+The calorie goal value is set to user's initial input and remains constant.
+  - Implement functionality for user to not be able to proceed until both fields calorie goal and food to be searched.

 - Second Interaction will display the food the user searched for.
 The data displayed will be fetched from a Nutrition API.
 CalorieCalc will make an API call to the Nutrition API to fetch data such as the food name, calorie, fat saturated, protein, carbohydrates, and fiber to display it to the user.
-The user will then be asked to if he/she would like to consume the food search.
+The user will then be asked to if he/she would like to consume the food searched.

 - Third Interaction depends on the user's answer to the question "Would you like to consume this food?".
 If the user clicks no, then the application will take the user back to the main page, so he/she can search for another food item.
 If the user clicks the yes button, the food searched will be added to the RecyclerView.
 The user will be be able add food to the list until his/her calorie intake goal for the day is reached.
 Then, the recyclerview will display the list of the food chosen by the user.
+  - Implement functionality to allow user to keep on adding food to the list until the calorie goal is reached.

 ## Wireframes